colinrioux/micro-crystal/README.md

 # micro-crystal
 A bunch of popular Crystal-language tools for micro.

+Install with `> plugin install crystal`.